Zygi Wilf: Career

 After working as an attorney, Wilf joined the family business and became head of one of the company's affiliates, Garden Commercial Properties.
 Wilf has grown the company from four shopping centers in Northern New Jersey to over a hundred properties, including several large malls.
 In addition to the commercial properties, the Garden companies also own and manage 90,000 apartment units around the country.

 Minnesota Vikings

 Wilf and five partners purchased the Minnesota Vikings of the National Football League from Red McCombs in 2005 for a reported 600 million.
-Legal advisement for the deal was provided by international law firm Greenberg Traurig and eventual Vikings Chief Operating Officer and former Big Ten Conference Commissioner Kevin Warren.
-Forbes estimates the 2020 value of the franchise at 2.95 billion, the 17th of the 32 NFL teams or the 33rd of the 50 most valuable sports teams.
+Forbes estimated the 2020 value of the franchise at 2.95 billion, 17th of the 32 NFL teams or the 33rd of the 50 most valuable sports teams.

 For several years, the Vikings and Wilf stated that their former home, the Hubert H. Humphrey Metrodome, was inadequate and lobbied for a new stadium.
 In May 2012, the Minnesota Vikings moved closer to getting a new $975 million stadium after the state senate approved a plan that relies heavily on public financing.
 Later that month the deal was signed by Governor Mark Dayton and narrowly approved by the Minneapolis City Council, ending any speculation of relocation.
 The new stadium, U.S. Bank Stadium, opened in July 2016 on the site of the former Metrodome.